This article was updated on August 28, 2023.

 Strategy #1: Find Schools with Low Out-Of-State Sticker Prices

-While many popular public universities still do slap out-of-state students with a large tuition premium, many public colleges in less populated areas (especially in the middle of the country) are eager for students and are willing to cut good deals.
+While many popular public universities still slap out-of-state students with a large tuition premium, many public colleges in less populated areas (especially in the middle of the country) are eager for students and willing to cut good deals.

-Here’s a short and definitely not exhaustive list of well-known colleges with lower sticker prices for out-of-state residents:
+Here’s a short and definitely not exhaustive list of well-known colleges with lower sticker prices for out-of-state residents.

 Strategy #2: Look for Schools That Offer In-State Rates to Good Students

 Besides general merit scholarships, some schools offer additional propositions.
-Texas A&M University will waive non-resident tuition if your child receives a scholarship from them (college/departmental scholarship) of at least $4,000.
+Texas A&M University will waive non-resident tuition if your child receives a competitive scholarship from them (college/departmental scholarship) of at least $4,000.